naiyerasif/site/data/post/2025/2025-06-03-21-48-03-how-to-write-integration-tests-using-testcontainers-in-python.md

 ---
 slug: "2025/06/03/how-to-write-integration-tests-using-testcontainers-in-python"
 title: "How to write integration tests using Testcontainers in Python"
-description: "If your application uses cloud services or databases, integration tests help verify its behavior.
-Testcontainers can spin up real dependencies using Docker for your integration tests."
 date: 2025-06-03 21:48:03
 update: 2025-06-03 21:48:03
 type: "guide"